Imagine how much easier it would be to choose the right hair products if you understood what the key ingredients actually do.

 Almost all styling products contain styling polymers.
 Styling polymers create a protective barrier around the hair, safeguarding it from extreme humidity and low-temperature conditions.
 These film-forming polymers coat each strand of hair to preserve its inner protein structure.

 These polymers dry rapidly and provide a glossy appearance on the hair shaft.
-This quick drying ensures film becomes firm quickly and gives a definite style to hair fibers.5
+This quick drying ensures the film becomes firm quickly and gives a definite style to hair fibers.5

 The latest advancement in hair science has created a new generation of styling polymers, providing better style retention even when the humidity is high and without any unpleasant flaking.